GaloisInc/macaw/macaw-aarch32/REAMDE.md

 This package provides support in macaw for the 32 bit ARM architecture (both the ARM and Thumb encodings).
 The semantics are derived from the official ARM semantics (encoded in ASL and processed by the asl-translator Haskell package).

+## Differences from other architecture backends

+This backend relies on extensive additional simplification rules (see `Data.Macaw.ARM.Simplify`) to reduce some redundant syntactic constructs to constants.
+This simplification infrastructure is provided by macaw-semmc, rather than macaw-base.
+The simplification rules in macaw base do not have the correct form to support the transformations that we need.

 ## Limitations

 - Currently, this package does not support vector instructions.
 The semantics are available but they are disabled by default due to the increased compile times for the complex vector instruction semantics.
 They can be modified on a per-instruction basis via the `isUninterpretedOpcode` predicate in `Data.Macaw.ARM.Arch`.